Decentralized Vaults

 end

-Reference → Merkle roots (Cardano) or EAS attestations (EVM) include
+5. **Reference** → Merkle roots (Cardano) or EAS attestations (EVM) include `midnight_ref` and Fairway signature.

 {